Eyonic/Arch-assist/arch_sim/rust/README.md

 - Bluetooth fix: `arch-assist ai "fix bluetooth"`

 Commands run directly on your system (pacman/paru/systemctl).
 Keep `--dry-run` on if you just want the suggested commands.
+When `--auto` is used, you'll be asked to confirm unless `--yes` is provided.